What Percentile Is 17 cm Erect? Your Result Based on Clinical Data

 Quick Answer

-Using the Veale et al. 2015 dataset 692 physician measured erect length observations, mean 13.12 cm, standard deviation 1.66 cm a 17 cm erect length produces a Z score of 2.34.
-This places 17 cm at approximately the 95th percentile.
-Around 1 in 20 men in the clinician measured dataset recorded an erect length at or above this measurement.
+Using the Veale et al. 2015 dataset, 692 physician measured erect length observations, mean 13.12 cm, standard deviation 1.66 cm, a 17 cm erect length produces a Z score of 2.34.
+This places 17 cm at approximately the 99th percentile.
+Fewer than 1 in 100 men in the clinician measured dataset recorded an erect length at or above this measurement.
+Enter your own numbers into the Penis Size Calculator to see your exact percentile.

 Why This Number Varies Depending on the Source

-- Measurement technique is the single largest variable bone pressed erect length, where the ruler is pressed firmly to the pubic bone, is the clinical standard measuring from the skin surface without bone pressure reduces the recorded figure by 1–2 cm.
+Measurement technique is the single largest variable.
+Bone pressed erect length, where the ruler is pressed firmly to the pubic bone, is the clinical standard.
+Measuring from the skin surface without bone pressure reduces the recorded figure by 1 to 2 cm.

-- The 18 cm result steps further into the upper range the penis size percentile calculator 18 cm erect calculation gives a Z score of 2.94, placing 18 cm at approximately the 99.8th percentile, a meaningful jump from 17 cm.
+The 18 cm result steps further into the upper range.
+The penis size percentile calculator 18 cm erect calculation gives a Z score of 2.94, placing 18 cm at approximately the 99.8th percentile, a further jump above 17 cm.

-A result at the 95th percentile means this measurement exceeds the clinician recorded erect length of approximately 19 out of 20 men in the Veale dataset.
-That is a statistically significant position above average not an extreme outlier, but firmly in the upper range of normal human variation.
+A result at the 99th percentile means this measurement exceeds the clinician recorded erect length of approximately 99 out of 100 men in the Veale dataset.
+That is a statistically significant position well above average, not an extreme outlier, but firmly in the upper range of normal human variation.
 The Veale 2015 nomogram, published in BJU International and used as a reference by urologists and sexual health clinicians, is the foundation for this calculation.
 No clinical evidence links erect length percentile to sexual function or health outcomes.
-To get your exact percentile across all four measurement types, use the Penis Size Calculator enter your details and get an instant answer.
+To get your exact percentile across all four measurement types, use the Penis Size Calculator, enter your details, and get an instant answer.

 Common Questions